sahritika07/EngineerMgmt-Frontend/README.md

 - **Development Assistance**: ChatGPT and AI tools used for code optimization and feature development
 - **Future Enhancements**: Planned integration with OpenAI API for advanced features

+More AI Integration Ideas for future enhancement:

+- **Voice Commands for Admins/Managers**: “Assign this task to best available engineer”.
+- **Weekly Project Summary via AI**: Auto-generated project summary sent every Friday.
+- **Smart Notifications**: “This engineer is overloaded”, “This project is behind”.

 ## 📋 Prerequisites

 Before running this application, make sure you have the following installed: